Street food of Thailand: Governmental regulation

 In 2017 the Bangkok Metropolitan Administration (BMA) and the Metropolitan Police Bureau (MPB) began ordering street food vendors off the pavements and roadways of the capital.
-The impetus for the crack down was cleanliness, pedestrian safety, and the rights of shop owners and tenants whose shopfronts or driveways were blocked by the street stalls and vendors.
+The impetus for the crackdown was cleanliness, pedestrian safety, and the rights of shop owners and tenants whose shopfronts or driveways were blocked by the street stalls and vendors.
 Researchers at the Thailand Development Research Institute (TDRI) claim that the policy "...has had an adverse effect on the character of [Bangkok]."
 They found that most customers of street vendors are low-income white-collar workers, students, and blue-collar workers.
 Up to 60 percent of these customers earn less than 9,000 baht per month.
 More than 70 percent of street vendors are over 40 years old.
 Most are unschooled and have few job options.
 The researchers charge that the two state agencies have ignored how much street vendors contribute to the country's economy and municipal vibrancy.
 They urge the BMA and the MPB to revise their policy and implement efficient regulations which strike a balance between walkable pavements and allowing Bangkok's street food vendors to prosper.